Pramoda-S-R/Nanogram-Next/README.md

 - blog and newsletter api routes done
 - cloudinary integrated and storage increased to 25GB 🤩
 - post apis in place
+- better api auth but unimplemented on many routes

 ## Challenges